What is heart failure?

 - Talk to your doctor before you take any over-the-counter medicines.
 Common arthritis medicines such as naproxen (Aleve) and ibuprofen (Advil) can cause fluid retention.

-Weigh yourself daily at the same time of day and report any unexplained changes to your doctor.
+- Weigh yourself daily at the same time of day.
+Report any unexplained changes to your doctor.
 Fluid retention and weight gain are signals that your CHF may not be in control.

 Talk to your doctor if you have any of the following: